E.Snowden: Whistleblowing is an act of political resistance

 But unlike Dan Ellsberg, I did not have to wait for 40 years to see other people break this documentary silence.
 Ellsberg gave "Pentagon Papers" to the New York Times and other newspapers to 1971.
 Chelsea Manning provided the war record records in Iraq and Afghanistan and Cablegate's material, 2010 in WikiLeaks.
 I was revealed to 2013.
 Now we are at 2016, and another person, with courage and conscience, made available all the remarkable documents published in The Assassination Complex, the new book released today by Jeremy Scahill and The Intercept staff (The papers were originally published on October 15 in The Drone Papers).

-We are witnessing a compression of the active period in which bad policies can take refuge in the shadows, the time frame in which unconstitutional activities can go on before being exposed by acts of conscience.
+We are witnessing a compression of the active period in which bad policies can take refuge in the shadows, the time frame in which unconstitutional activities can continue before they are revealed by acts of conscience.
 And this time compression matters beyond the headlines.
-It allows the people of this country to learn about critical government actions, not as part of the historical record, but in a way that allows immediate action through voting – in other words, in a way that empowers informed citizens to defend democracy , which the "state secrets" are supposed to be trying to protect.
-Seeing people who are capable of leaking information gives me hope that we won't have to shut down our government's illegal activities forever as if it were a steady job, weeding out official lawlessness as often as we mow the lawn.
-(Interestingly enough, some have taken to describing remote assassination operations as "mowing the grass".)
+It allows the people of this country to learn about critical government action, not as part of the historical record, but in a way that allows direct action through voting - in other words, in a way that empowers informed citizens to stand up for democracy , which they are supposed to be trying to defend "state secrets".
+Seeing people who are capable of disclosing information gives me hope that we will not have to stop our government's illegal activities forever as if it were a steady task, uprooting the official illegality with the frequency of mowing the lawn.
+(Interestingly enough, some have begun to describe remote assassination operations as "cutting the grass.")

 A single act of denunciation does not change the reality that there are important government departments operating under the waterline under the public's visibility.
 These secret activities will continue, despite the reforms.
 But those who carry out these actions now have to live in the fear that if they engage in activities that oppose the spirit of society - even if a citizen acts as a catalyst to stop the machine of injustice - they could be held accountable.
 The thread to which good governance hangs is equality before the law, because the only fear of the person who moves the gears is that they can be found against them.